hmans/composer-suite/packages/vfx/README.md

 ## Introduction 👋

-`vfx` is a visual effects library for [react-three-fiber](https://github.com/pmndrs/react-three-fiber).
+`three-vfx` is a visual effects library for [Three.js](https://threejs.org/) and [react-three-fiber](https://github.com/pmndrs/react-three-fiber).
 It aims to be highly performant (with effects almost entirely simulated on the GPU) and easy to extend.

 ## Status ⚠️